 - Minimum investment is 100 million US dollars. - A minimum of 50% of the invested amount shall be directed at infrastructure other than land purchase or rent (backend infrastructure such as manufacture, packaging, distribution, and storage, etc.) within three years of initial investment. - 30% of products procured shall be from domestic small-size industries (with investment in buildings and facilities of 2 million US dollars or less).
-For the first five years, this can be achieved by the average of total product procurement, but it shall be achieved every year. - Applies only to the states that have approved the relaxation of the restriction (as of December 2013, 11 states expressed their acceptance).
+This needs to be achieved in terms of the average of total product procurement for the first five years, and then achieved every year thereafter. - Applies only to the states that have approved the relaxation of the restriction (as of December 2013, 11 states expressed their acceptance).